Lappeenranta: Languages

 Lappeenranta is a monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 50 different languages are spoken in Lappeenranta.
-The most commonly spoken foreign languages are Russian (4.6%), English (0.5%), Chinese (0.5%) and Persian (0.4%).
+The most commonly spoken foreign languages are Russian (4.4%), Chinese (0.6%), English (0.6%) and Ukrainian (0.5%).